jackcooperusesvim/Portfolio/README.md

 To look into any of the projects, all you need to do is change into the directory and make that directory.

-For example, to check out the "go_webapp" project, all you need to do is this: cd go_webapp && make
+For example, to check out the "CoopGo" project, all you need to do is this: cd CoopGo && make

 The directories which do not contain fully runnable and testable code will have guidance on reading the code instead.